liamappelbe/fftea/README.md

   Every little wrapper class is a seperate allocation and dereference.
 For inner loop code, like FFT's complex number math, this makes a big difference.
   Float64x2 can also take advantage of SIMD optimisations.
-- FFT algorithm is in-place, so no additional arrays are allocated.
+- The FFT algorithm is in-place, so no additional arrays are allocated.
 - Loop based FFT, rather than recursive.
 - Using trigonometric tricks to only calculate a quarter of the twiddle factors.
 - Bithacks

-I found some other promising FFT implementations, so I decided to benchmark them
+I found some other promising Dart FFT implementations, so I decided to benchmark them too: scidart, and smart_signal_processing. package:fft and smart_signal_processing only support power of two arrays.
+Scidart supports arrays of any size, but for other sizes they use naive DFT, which is much slower.
-too: scidart, and smart_signal_processing.
+So for this first set of benchmarks I'm just testing power of two sizes.

 To run the benchmarks: